 The talk my friend gave me changed my life and placed me directly before God and my Bible.
 She has no idea…God simply used her through our relationship and the glory goes to Him, not to the friend.
-In fact, today, I can no longer remember her name…she was a distant friend- an acquaintance- which God used in a mighty way!
+She was a distant friend- an acquaintance- which God used in a mighty way!

 John C Maxwell once said “You never know when God will use you to be a miracle in someone else’s life.”